luomichelle/Mongoose-and-Cheerio-/readme.md

 All users can leave comments on the stories you collect.
 They should also be allowed to delete whatever comments they want removed.
 All stored comments should be visible to every user.

 You'll need to use Mongoose's model system to associate comments with particular articles.

 Tips

-Go back to Saturday's activities if you need a refresher on how to partner one model with another.

 Whenever you scrape a site for stories, make sure an article isn't already represented in your database before saving it; we don't want duplicates.